-- An environment and ethos in which pupils feel secure, their viewpoints are valued, they are encouraged to talk, and they are listened to. - Provide suitable support and guidance so that pupils have a range of appropriate adults and trained senior pupils whom they feel confident to approach if they are in difficulties. - The school curriculum raises pupil awareness and build confidence so that they have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others. - All pupils are briefed by the Designated Safeguarding Lead, or one of the assistants, at the start of each academic year with regards their seniority within the school and the College child protection and safeguarding procedures and policy. - All pupils are educated about digital citizenship.
-They also receive education about being safe online through the wellbeing curriculum. - Staff treat children with respect and all pupils are expected to treat each other and staff with respect.
+- An environment and ethos in which pupils feel secure, their viewpoints are valued, they are encouraged to talk and they are listened to. - Provide suitable support and guidance so that pupils have a range of appropriate adults and trained senior pupils whom they feel confident to approach if they are in difficulties. - The school curriculum raises pupil awareness and build confidence so that they have a range of contacts and strategies to ensure their own protection and understand the importance of protecting others. - All pupils are briefed by the Designated Safeguarding Lead, or one of the assistants, at the start of each academic year with regards their seniority within the school and the College child protection and safeguarding procedures and policy. - All pupils from Year 3 up are educated about digital citizenship They also receive education about being safe online through the wellbeing curriculum and Positive Education Enhanced Curriculum. - Staff treat children with respect and all pupils are expected to treat each other and staff with respect.
 The Pastoral and DSL also talks to all year groups on an annual basis.
-Questionnaires are also carried out as part of the Annual Review along with other occasion to provide an evaluation. - The regular review and evaluate school policies and practices relating to social control and behaviour modification.
-This will include consultation with relevant pupil bodies in the school. - Pupil opportunities to understand, and strategies for coping with, stress. - The school keeps up to date with current issues in Safeguarding and Child Protection - Ensuring that regular learning opportunities are created to minimise child-on-child abuse and also ensure that pupils know how to recognise unacceptable behaviour from adults or peers and feel confident to report any concerns they have.
+Questionnaires are also carried out as part of the Annual Review along with other occasion to provide an evaluation - The regular review and evaluate school policies and practices relating to social control and behaviour modification.
+This will include consultation with relevant pupil bodies in the school. - Pupil opportunities to understand, and strategies for coping with, stress. - The school keeps up to date with current issues in Safeguarding and Child Protection - Ensuring that regular learning opportunities are created to minimise child on child abuse and also ensure that pupils know how to recognise unacceptable behaviour from adults or peers and feel confident to report any concerns they have

-3. Safeguarding Procedures
+4. Safeguarding Procedures

-Procedures for safeguarding children will be in line with UK procedures.
-They will take into account guidance to safeguard and promote the welfare of children including Working Together to Safeguard Children and other relevant guidance documents from COBIS, CIS and local regulations.
-WCC have adopted Keeping Children Safe in Education and will ensure that all individuals we engage to work within our school are made aware of this guidance, read it and sign off with HR.
+Our College procedures for safeguarding children will be in line with UK procedures.
+They will take into account guidance to safeguard and promote the welfare of children including 'Working Together to Safeguard Children'.
+We have adopted 'Keeping Children Safe in Education' and will ensure that all individuals we engage to work within our College are made aware of this guidance, read it and sign off that they have read and understood it in MyConcern.

-Any concerns raised about any safeguarding issues can also be raised through the Wellington College Whistleblowing Policy and with any members of our Safeguarding Team including the Safeguarding Governor: Julian Jeffrey.
+Any concerns raised about any safeguarding issues can also be raised through the Wellington College International Tianjin Whistleblowing Policy and with any members of our Safeguarding Team including the Safeguarding Governor for 2023-24, Julian Jeffrey (Julian.Jeffrey@wellingtoncollege.cn)

-3.1 Safer recruitment
+4.1 Safer recruitment

-WCC follow relevant guidance in Keeping Children Safe in Education 2023 (Part three: Safer Recruitment) and from the ICPC:
+We will follow relevant guidance in 'Keeping Children Safe in Education 2023' (Part three: Safer Recruitment); and from The Disclosure and Barring Service (DBS), International Child Protection Certificate (ICPC) or similar organisations across the world: